cvetomir-todorov/CecoChat/docs/design-observability.md

     - Message brokers
     - Downstream services

-## Distributed tracing
+# Distributed tracing

-OpenTelemetry is utilized to make flow of communication and data exchange observable and help resolve production issues.
+* OpenTelemetry is utilized to make flow of communication and data exchange observable and help resolve production issues.

-### Resources

-Each service is represented as a separate resource with namespace, name and version.
+* Each service is represented as a separate OpenTelemetry resource with name, namespace and version.

-### Instrumentation
+## Instrumentation

 The following instrumentation is used:
 * Out-of-the-box